Wet woodland

 What wildlife-rich looks like:

 Willows, downy birch and alder trees growing in very wet soils or water.
 Lots of standing and fallen dead and decaying wood.
 Unpolluted.
 Lots of insects providing food for birds and bats.
-Light cattle grazing cattle creates microhabitats within the woodland.
-In some areas beavers also create microhabitats and add to the amount of dead wood through felling trees.
+Light cattle grazing creating microhabitats in the woodland.
+In some areas beavers also create microhabitats and fell trees to add to the amount of deadwood.

 Focus Species:

-Specialists: Willow tits, wet woodland flies (Coenosia pudorosa), wet woodland lichens, wet woodland fungi including hazel gloves fungus
+Specialists: Willow tit, wet woodland flies (Coenosia pudorosa), wet woodland lichens, wet woodland fungi including hazel gloves fungus

 1. About

-Wet woodlands are wildlife-rich habitats but are often overlooked.
+Wet woodlands are important wildlife-rich habitats, but are often overlooked.
 Devon is likely to support more wet woodlands than most other English counties due to its size, climate and wet soils

-Devon’s wet woodlands are dominated by short lived tree species such as willow, alder and downy birch which grow in very wet soils.
-They are a relatively short-lived habitat which, over time, develop into drier woodlands.
+Devon’s wet woodlands are dominated by tree species such as willow, alder and downy birch, which grow in very wet soils.
 They would once have been common across the county but have been lost through land clearance and drainage.

-Small areas of wet woodlands are now largely found in the wetter parts of broadleaved woodlands (often valley floors and along streams), as small patches along streams and in wet areas in the wider countryside.
-They form an important part of the wildlife rich mosaics on the wet soils of the north Devon Culm, Dartmoor Rhos pastures and East Devon/Blackdown Hills spring line mires.
-See heaths, mires and rush pastures.
+Small areas of wet woodlands are now largely found as small patches along streams, in wet areas in open countryside and in the wetter parts of broadleaved woodlands (often when they’re in valley floors and along streams).
+They form an important part of the wildlife-rich mosaics on the wet soils of the north Devon Culm, Dartmoor Rhos pastures and the east Devon and Blackdown Hills spring-line mires.
+See Heath, bog, mire and species-rich rush pasture mosaics.

-Wet woodlands are especially important for insects and other invertebrates which thrive in the damp environment, especially when there is lots of dead wood.
-Invertebrates are an essential food source for birds and bats, including Bechstein’s and willow tits (both Focus Species).
-Willow tits are a wet woodland specialist species and are thought to be the country’s fastest declining resident bird species.
+Wet woodlands are especially important for insects and other invertebrates which thrive in their damp environment, especially when there’s lots of deadwood.
+Invertebrates are an essential food source for bats and birds, including Bechstein’s bats and willow tits (both Focus Species in this LNRS).
+Willow tits are a wet woodland specialist species and are thought to be the country’s fastest declining resident bird.

-Wet woodlands are often dark environments and support few flowering plants but in more open areas characteristic species can include marsh marigold, yellow flag iris and meadowsweet.
-Wet woodlands in more open areas provide perfect habitat for rare lichens which live on the well-lit bark of willows on the edges of the woodlands.
+Wet woodlands are often dark environments and support few flowering plants.
+However, in more open areas characteristic species can include marsh marigold, yellow flag iris and meadowsweet.
+Wet woodlands in more open areas provide perfect habitat for rare lichens, which live on the well-lit bark of willows on the edges of the woodlands.
 Fungi to be added…

-Beavers are once more starting to move into Devon’s wet woodlands, diversifying the structure and, through tree felling, increasing the volume of decaying and dead wood present.
+Beavers are once more starting to move into Devon’s wet woodlands, diversifying their structure and felling trees, which creates more decaying and deadwood.

 Explain – Temperate rainforests vs wet woodlands – umbrella vs wellies!